lambda-curry/virtualevent-poc/src/pages/custom-pages/faqs.md

 **How can I limit what is shown in my public attendee profile?**

 Visit the event website and log in to your profile.
 From the top navigation bar, click on the image on the right.
 This will bring up your profile.
-Click “Go to Full Profile” to choose what information you would like to share.
-This includes: Show full name on public profile; Show email on public profile; Allow people to chat with me?<br><br>
+You can choose what information to share.<br><br>

 ###### How do I change my name on my public attendee profile?